CMC Renewal Options and Eligibility Requirements

 - Hold a current nationally accredited (NCCA or ABNS) clinical nursing specialty certification, such as CCRN, CCRN-E, PCCN, ACNPC, ACNPC-AG, CCNS, ACCNS-AG, CEN, RN-BC, APRN-BC, ACNP-BC, etc.

-- Practice as an RN or APRN is required for 432 hours in direct bedside care of acutely and/or critically ill cardiac patients during the 3-year certification renewal period, with 144 of those hours accrued in the 12-month period prior to the scheduled renewal date.
+- Practice as an RN or APRN is required for 432 hours in direct bedside care of acutely/critically ill cardiac patients during the 3-year certification renewal period, with 144 of those hours accrued in the 12-month period prior to the scheduled renewal date.

-- Clinical practice hours must take place in a U.S.-based or Canada-based facility or in a facility determined to be comparable by verifiable evidence to the U.S. standard of acute and critical care nursing practice, as evidenced by Magnet Status or Joint Commission International accreditation.
+- Clinical practice hours must take place in a U.S.-based or Canada-based facility or in a facility determined to be comparable by verifiable evidence to the U.S. standard of acute/critical care nursing practice, as evidenced by Magnet Status or Joint Commission International accreditation.

 - Nurses serving as manager, educator (in-service or academic), CNS or preceptor may apply hours spent supervising nursing students or nurses at the bedside toward the clinical hour requirement.
-Nurses in these roles must be actively involved in caring for patients at the bedside; for example, demonstrating how to measure pulmonary artery pressures or supervising a new employee or student nurse performing a procedure.
+Nurses in these roles must be actively involved in caring for cardiac and/or cardiac surgery patients; for example, demonstrating how to measure pulmonary artery pressures or supervising a new employee or student nurse performing a procedure.

 - For more details, view the CMC renewal policy or the CMC Renewal Handbook.